rhysd/actionlint/README.md

 Output:

 ```
-test.yaml:4:14: permission must be one of "read-all", "write-all" but got "write" [syntax-check]
+test.yaml:4:14: "write" is invalid for permission for all the scopes. available values are "read-all" and "write-all" [permissions]
   |
 4 | permissions: write
   |              ^~~~~